builtbybrayne/jQueryKillingQueue/README.md

         $("#animateC").animate({...})
     });

-In this example the animation for A will of run immediately. animateB and animateC are obviously called well before animateA is finished, and do not use any promises/deferreds or callbacks. animateB waits until animateA is complete and then also runs. animateC is dropped and never runs.
+In this example the *animationA* will of run immediately. *animateB* and *animateC* are obviously called well before *animateA* is finished. *animateB* waits until *animateA* is complete and then also runs. *animateC* is dropped and never runs.

 # Callbacks

 The callback passed in as the first argument should return a promise.
 If it does not, then KillingQueue cannot tell when the function completes, so assumes the function completes immediately.

 The upshot is that any queued callbacks are then also called immediately.
-Droppeable callbacks are also more likely to be called as there is a smaller window of time the queue during which the queue is active.
+Droppeable callbacks are also more likely to be called as there is a smaller window of time during which the queue is active.

 # JQuery
 This plugin relies on jQuery's Deferreds to work.
 It is however not a true jquery plugin as it does not extend jquery.